 Large numbers of hired farmworkers are Hispanic immigrants, and many lack authorization to work legally in the United States.
-In recent years, farmworkers have become more settled, with fewer migrating long distances from home to work, and fewer pursuing traditional seasonal "follow-the-crop" migration.
+In recent years, farmworkers have become more settled, with fewer migrating long distances from home to work, and fewer pursuing traditional seasonal follow-the-crop migration.
 The number of young, recent immigrants working in agriculture has also fallen, and as a result the farm workforce is aging.
-In recent years, real wages for hired farmworkers have risen faster than for the average nonsupervisory worker in a nonfarm occupation.
+Over the past 30 years, wages for hired farmworkers have gradually risen, both in real terms and in relation to wages for the average nonsupervisory worker in a nonfarm occupation.

 Hired farmworkers are employed in both metro (urban) and nonmetro (rural) areas.
 The statistics presented here refer to farmworkers nationwide, unless otherwise indicated.

 Recent Trends in the Employment of Hired Farmworkers

 According to data from the Quarterly Census of Employment and Wages (QCEW), wage and salary employment in agriculture—including those in support industries such as farm labor contracting—stabilized in the 2000s, and has been on a gradual upward trend since 2010, rising from 1.07 million in 2010 to 1.18 million in 2018, a gain of 11 percent.